NPipeline.Connectors.SqlServer 0.32.0

 Batch Strategy

 Buffers rows and issues a single multi-value INSERT.
-Best for:
+This provides:

 var configuration = new SqlServerConfiguration